-- The first-aid kit and the fire extinguisher are not part of the vehicle's standard equipment. - The first-aid kit must comply with legal requirements. - Observe the expiry date of the contents of the first-aid kit.
-You should purchase a new first-aid kit as soon as possible after the shelf-life date of the first-aid kit has expired. - The fire extinguisher must comply with legal requirements. - Ensure that the fire extinguisher is fully functional.
+- The fire extinguisher is not part of the vehicle's standard equipment. - The fire extinguisher must comply with legal requirements. - Ensure that the fire extinguisher is fully functional.
 The fire extinguisher should, therefore, be checked regularly.
-The sticker on the fire extinguisher will inform you of the next date for checking. - \bullet Before acquiring accessories and emergency equipment see the instructions in "Accessories and spares" \Rightarrow page 201. \blacksquare
+The sticker on the fire extinguisher will inform you of the next date for checking. - Before acquiring accessories and emergency equipment see the instructions on \Rightarrow page 201. \blacksquare